reteps/freenom-register/README.md

 # freenom-register

-Register a freenom domain through the command line.
+### Register a freenom domain through the command line.

+### Usage

-usage: `freenom-register EMAIL PASSWORD DOMAIN`
+> `freenom-register EMAIL PASSWORD DOMAIN`

-for increased use, use freenom-register with fdu to fully manage your domains automatically.

-disclaimer: I was banned multiple times while trying to create this tool, so use at your own risk.
-To be safe, I reccommend generating your own `fpbb` value.
+### Full Command Line Management

+for full management, I reccommend using maxisoft's [fdu](https://github.com/maxisoft/Freenom-dns-updater) tool to complement this.

+### Disclaimer

+One of my accounts was banned while using this tool, so be careful.
+This project uses the MIT license.

+### Want to help / Have a problem?

+If you would like to help, please submit a PR or Issue.
++ python3 pip package
++ integration / PR with `fdu`.
++ code restructuring.